Skip to Content

 Pumpkin Farms In California

 They have a whole lot of activities and amenities lined up for families.
-There is a hay bale maze, pumpkin bowling, a large inflatable slide, a little blue train, including an old farm equipment museum and a petting zoo.
+There is a hay bale maze, pumpkin bowling, a large inflatable slide, a little blue train, and an old farm equipment museum and petting zoo.

 Entry Fees: Free entry